FAQ's

 My obvious bias aside, the short answer is yes, they do.

-Whether it’s transferring current (power cables), or a signal (interconnects and speaker cables), the concept is pretty simple - the less you lose, the more you hear.
+Whether you're transferring current, or other information/signals, the concept is pretty simple - the less you lose, the more you hear; the name of the game is efficiency.

 To put another way, a great set of tires will help ensure you get more power to the pavement and improve your handling, but a sub-par set... well, I think we've all been there.